ProvataHealth/HIPAA/source/sections/physical_safeguards.md

 --------- | -----------
 Audit Controls (Req) | Implement hardware, software, and/or procedural mechanisms that record and examine activity in information systems that contain or use ePHI.

-Provata Health, Inc. has policies in place addressing audit trail requirements.
+Provata Health has policies in place addressing audit trail requirements.
 Systems within the its environment are logging to a centralized logging solution, Logstash, which is monitoring system level events and contains user id, timestamp, event, origination, and type of event.
 These logs are constantly monitored for suspicious events and alerts are generated to any type of behavior that is suspicious.

 ##Integrity - 164.312c(1)